ashwinsathish/NTU-AIYA/README.md

 The notebook includes several visualizations:
 - 2D scatter plot of the original dataset
 - 3D scatter plots showing the transformation of the data using polynomial features

-## How to Use

-1. Clone this repository.
-2. Open the `SVM_Kernels_Implementation.ipynb` notebook in Jupyter or Google Colab.
-3. Run the cells sequentially to see the data generation, visualization, and SVM implementations.

-## Future Work

-- Implement and compare other SVM kernels (e.g., RBF, sigmoid).
-- Apply the kernels to real-world datasets.
-- Optimize hyperparameters for better performance.